ereckers/feather/README.md

 Plugin Name | Description
 ------------ | -------------
 Gravity Forms | Forms creation.
 Requires a License to use and replaces Contact Form & (which is a great free option).
+Posts 2 Posts | Create many-to-many relationships between posts of any type.
+Post Types Order | Order posts and post types objects using a drag and drop interface.
+Google Analytics for WordPress | Plugin for implementing Google Analytics.
 Configure SMTP | SMTP Manager.
 For times in which your server does not provide a mail server.
-Google Analytics for WordPress | Google Analytics.
-Posts 2 Posts | Create many-to-many relationships between posts of any type.
 Members | A user, role, and content management plugin.
 WP Session Manager | Adds $_SESSION-like functionality to WordPress.